tagtime/TagTime/README.md

 Regular expressions are encouraged!
 See `settings.pl` for more details.

+**WARNING: TagTime will replace all existing data for the goal to make it match your TagTime log.
+In other words, your TagTime log is the master copy and TagTime will keep Beeminder in sync with it, including deleting data that's not found in your TagTime log.**

 # Android App

 There is an Android app available [on Google